 BBC Radio 4 FM only

-Peter Curran finds out why we sing to ourselves, and why sometimes we can't stop it.
+Peter Curran finds out why we sing to ourselves and why sometimes we cannot stop it.

 BBC Radio 3